 The rubber fork cover is Mercedes part number 120-254-00-97; list price $3.20.
 By now yours will be torn and stiff.

 You may have to fabricate the gaskets on item 42, cover plate.
 I did.

 Note a threaded hole about two-thirds of the way towards the top on the left side of the bell housing.
-It takes a washer and an air bleed screw, items 34 and 35.
-This screw is some kind of venting device because it has a tube extending from the bottom of the shaft to inside the head where it branches to the opposite head flats.
-Don't simply plug the hole with a regular screw.
-A new bleeding screw, part number120-251-00-71, lists at $29.50.
+It takes a washer and an air bleed bolt, items 34 and 35.
+This bolt is some kind of venting device because it has a tube extending from the bottom of the shaft to inside the head where it branches to the opposite head flats.
+Don't simply plug the hole with a regular bolt.
+A new bleeding bolt, part number120-251-00-71, lists at $29.50.
 Frankly, I did not understand why this air bleed is necessary as air seemingly enters the bell housing from other places.

 Not shown on any of the above illustrations is the rubber bushing that fits between the transmission and drive shaft flanges.
 It is part number 120-411-00-60; list $2.20.
 I replaced it.

 The wire harness (not depicted above) to the reverse lights switch on the transmission, item 7a, connects to it by two tiny bolts.
 Don't misplace them.
 If the switch worked OK, leave it alone except to clean it and remove corrosion around the bolt holes.
 I do not know if it is necessary, but I took careful note of which color wire attached to which terminal on both ends.

 Probably the wire harness will be cracked and oil-soaked.
 I fabricated a new one.
 See link for the general approach:

 The original harness was 26 inches/66 centimeters long.
 I recall using12-gage stranded wire.